Babywise: Why This Baby Sleep Method Is Controversial - Baby Chick

 In 1998, the American Academy of Pediatrics (AAP) warned parents against the book’s recommendations.1 They stated that it could lead to dehydration, delayed development, lack of weight gain, impaired growth, and involuntary early weaning in infants.
 The AAP further added that the advice could lead to a lack of milk supply in mothers.1

 Another primary concern of the AAP is Ezzos’ advice to feed infants based on a parents’ self-made schedule rather than when they are showing signs of hunger.
 In the AAP’s 1994 parenting guide, Caring for Your Baby and Young Child: Birth to Age 5, which over 70 doctors co-authored, parents are advised to feed their baby based on the schedule the infant “designs himself.”
 The book states, “Your baby lets you know when he’s hungry.
-Whenever possible, use (your baby’s signals) rather than the clock to decide when to nurse him.”2
+Whenever possible, use (your baby’s hunger cues) rather than the clock to decide when to nurse him.”2

 The AAP further added, “Scheduled feedings designed by parents may put babies at risk for poor weight gain and dehydration.”2 Instead, they suggest parents should nurse newborns at least once every two to three hours or whenever they show signs of hunger, such as mouthing, rooting, or an increase in alertness and activity.